-\sect{Binary neutron star merger} In order to investigate the effect of the the topology change on the waveform of the GWs emitted from the BNS mergers, we perform the numerical relativity simulations by using the Einstein Toolkit~\cite{ETK,ETK2}, which is a community-driven software platform of core computational tools~\cite{Schnetter:2003rb,Baiotti:2004wn,Hawke:2005zw,GRHydro,McLachlan:web,Cactuscode:web} to advance and support research in relativistic astrophysics and gravitational physics.
+In order to investigate the effect of topology change on the waveform of the GWs emitted from BNS mergers, we perform the numerical relativity simulations by using the Einstein Toolkit~\cite{ETK,ETK2}, which is a community-driven software platform of core computational tools~\cite{Schnetter:2003rb,Baiotti:2004wn,Hawke:2005zw,GRHydro,McLachlan:web,Cactuscode:web} to advance and support research in relativistic astrophysics and gravitational physics.
 In addition, to generate the initial conditions~\cite{initialData} of irrotational binary systems (e.g., the initial frequency and angular momentum), the LORENE library~\cite{LORENE} is also needed.

-To simulate the processes of the BNS mergers using the tools stated above, we further parameterize the EoS plotted in Fig.~\ref{fig:EoS} --- with the beta equilibrium correction --- to the piecewise polytrope form~\cite{piecewise poly}.
+To simulate the processes of BNS mergers using the aforementioned tools, we further parameterize the EoS plotted in Fig.~\ref{fig:EoS} --- with the beta equilibrium correction --- to the piecewise polytrope form~\cite{piecewise poly}.
 For each piece of matter density $\rho_{i-1}\leq\rho\leq\rho_i$, the pressure and density satisfy the polytropic form \be p(\rho) = K_i\rho^{\Gamma_i}. \ee As a consequence of continuity, the adiabatic index $\Gamma_i$ and coefficient $K_i$ of the two adiabatic immediate density regions satisfy

 In the present work, we fit the EoS using five polytropic pieces.
-All the fitted parameters are shown in Table~\ref{table:piecewise}.
+All the fitted parameters are listed in Table~\ref{table:piecewise}.

-In the simulation of the BNS merger, we include the thermal effects by supplementing a thermal component on EoS \be P_{th} = (\Gamma_{th} - 1)\rho\varepsilon_{th}, \ee where $\varepsilon_{th}$ is the thermal part of specific internal energy and thermal adiabatic index $\Gamma_{th}$ can be taken as $\Gamma_{th}=1.8$~\cite{thermal component}.
+In the simulation of the BNS merger, we include the thermal effects by supplementing a thermal component on EoS \be P_{th} = (\Gamma_{th} - 1)\rho\varepsilon_{th}, \ee where $\varepsilon_{th}$ is the thermal part of specific internal energy, and thermal adiabatic index $\Gamma_{th}$ can be taken as $\Gamma_{th}=1.8$~\cite{thermal component}.

-As stated above, to simulate the effect of the how topology change on BNS mergers, we take the typical values $n_{1/2} = 2n_0$ and $3n_0$ and the neutron star masses $1.5M_\odot$ and $1.7 M_\odot$.
-In each simulation, we set the initial separation between two star centers to be $40$~km and perform the simulation with BSSN-NOK formulation~\cite{BSSN1,BSSN2} of the Einstein equation and PPM reconstruction method~\cite{PPM} of hydrodynamical variables.
-The resolution of simulation grid is set to be $dx=0.75$ CU (computation unit (CU) takes $c=G = M_\odot =1$) as suggested in Ref.~\cite{resolution}.
+As stated above, to simulate how the topology change affects BNS mergers, we consider the typical values $n_{1/2} = 2n_0$ and $3n_0$ and neutron star masses $1.5M_\odot$ and $1.7 M_\odot$.
+In each simulation, we set the initial separation between two star centers as $40$~km and perform the simulation with BSSN-NOK formulation~\cite{BSSN1,BSSN2} of the Einstein equation and PPM reconstruction method~\cite{PPM} of hydrodynamical variables.
+The resolution of the simulation grid is set as $dx=0.75$ CU (computation unit (CU) takes $c=G = M_\odot =1$) as suggested in Ref.~\cite{resolution}.